 Ellen Beate Hansen Sandseter (2007) suggests that there are 6 main categories of risky play:

-Play Involving Great Heights: For young children this might just be getting up to the top of a slide or a climbing structure but for others the thrill would be in climbing a tree to a great height to enjoy the view and the feeling of being in communion with nature.
+Play Involving Great Heights: For young children this might just be getting up to the top of a slide or a climbing structure (good climbing skills are important for all children) but for others the thrill would be in climbing a tree to a great height to enjoy the view and the feeling of being in communion with nature.
 Adults can provide encouragement and support as children test their limits.

 Play Involving Great Speed: Hurtling down a hill on a bike/scooter/skateboard/hill trolley or flying through the air on a zip line or flying fox.
 Feeling the thrill of speed without being in complete control.